Shar451/Micropost_app/README.md

-<h1> Micropost with basic sign in & entry validation </h1>
+<h1> Micropost with basic sign in authentication </h1>

- A micropost app that allows creation of new users: includes email validation to remove bots sign up validation that stops blank form entry or invalid characters You are abe to create an account and start posting straight away Posts are limited to 140 characters like twitter
+ A micropost app that allows creation of new users via a username and password: includes email validation to remove bots sign up validation that stops blank form entry or invalid characters You are abe to create an account and start posting straight away Users are able to share their thoughts in 140 characters like twitter